- Design a Product

 Walls that are long and thin tend to break or warp during shipping due to the heat at transport.
 For models with walls that are 0.3-0.6mm thick, please try to keep these walls under 30x30mm in size.
 For walls of 0.6mm thickness, try to keep your walls under 50x50mm in size.

 This pictures shows models made 0.6mm thick sheets (top), and 0.3mm thick sheets (bottom).
 You can see both models started to warp once the walls get big enough.
 Based on these tests, we conclude that for models in the 0.3-0.6mm wall thickness range, to keep free standing walls under 30x30mm.
 For walls of 0.6mm thickness, try to keep your free standing walls under 50x50mm.

 Be sure to design big enough escape holes for hollow parts

-If your escape holes (i.e., holes in hollow parts) are not big enough, there may be support wax that still remains inside when we finish producing your product.
-This gives your piece a frosted look, which might look cool, but might also not meet your design intentions.
-The consistency of the wax is like that of melting candle wax, so think: if I were melting candle wax out of my print, would the wax flow through the escape holes?
-If not, then please widen your hole (or expect frostier prints).
-For most models we recommend having two holes of 2mm diameter each.
-Models with smaller holes may be rejected since it will be difficult getting the support material out (and the material will ooze out slowly overtime especially in hot weather).
-Last, having your holes at the opposite ends of the model (one on top, one on bottom) will help the wax escape faster and cleaner.
+If your escape holes (i.e., holes in hollow parts) are not big enough, there may be support wax that remains inside after we finish cleaning your product.
+The support wax has a consisteny similar to melting candle wax.
+Think of it this way: if my model were filled with melted candle wax, would the wax flow through the escape holes?
+If not, you should widen the holes.
+If you don't, the prints will turn out frostier than normal because some of the wax didn't drain.
+For most models we recommend two holes of 2mm diameter each.
+Models with smaller holes may be rejected since it will be difficult getting the support material out, and the material may ooze out slowly over time.
+Having your holes at the opposite ends of the model (one on top, one on bottom) will also help the wax to escape faster and cleaner.